Afroasiatic languages: Syllable structure

-Egyptian, Cushitic, Berber, Omotic, and most languages in the Semitic branch all require a syllable to begin with a consonant (with the exception of some grammatical prefixes).
-Igor Diakonoff argues that the requirement to begin with a vowel goes back to Proto-Afroasiatic.
-Some Chadic languages allow a syllable to begin with a vowel, however in many Chadic languages verbs must begin with a consonant.
-In Cushitic and Chadic languages, a glottal stop or glottal or fricative may be inserted to prevent a word from beginning with a vowel.
-Typically, syllables only begin with a single consonant.
+Egyptian, Cushitic, Berber, Omotic, and most languages in the Semitic branch require every syllable to begin with a consonant (with the exception of some grammatical prefixes).
+Igor Diakonoff argues that this constraint goes back to Proto-Afroasiatic.
+Some Chadic languages allow a syllable to begin with a vowel; however, in many Chadic languages verbs must begin with a consonant.
+In Cushitic and Chadic languages, a glottal stop or glottal fricative may be inserted to prevent a word from beginning with a vowel.
+Typically, syllables begin with only a single consonant.
+Diakonoff argues that proto-Afroasiatic did not have consonant clusters within a syllable.

-With the exception of some Chadic languages, all AA languages allow both closed and open syllables; many Chadic languages do not allow a syllable to end in a consonant.
+With the exception of some Chadic languages, all Afroasiatic languages allow both open syllables (ending in a vowel) and closed syllables (ending in a consonant); many Chadic languages do not allow a syllable to end in a consonant.
 Most words end in a vowel in Omotic and Cushitic, making syllable-final consonant clusters rare.
-Diakonoff argues that Proto-Afroasiatic syllables disallowed consonant clusters or vowels at the end of a syllable.

-Syllable weight plays an important role in AA, especially in Chadic; it can affect the form of affixes attached to a word.
+Syllable weight plays an important role in Afroasiatic, especially in Chadic; it can affect the form of affixes attached to a word.

 Consonant systems

-Several Afroasiatic languages have large numbers of consonants, and it is likely that Proto-Afroasiatic did as well: Vladimir Orel and Olga Stolbova reconstruct 32 consonant phonemes, while Christopher Ehret reconstructs 42.
-Of these, about 30 are the same or have a more-or-less equivalent sound in the other reconstruction, with 12 being identical.
+Several Afroasiatic languages have large consonant inventories, and it is likely that this is inherited from proto-Afroasiatic.
 All Afroasiatic languages contain stops and fricatives; some branches have additional types of consonants such as affricates and lateral consonants.
-AA languages tend to have pharyngeal fricative consonants, with Egyptian, Semitic, Berber, and Cushitic sharing ħ and ʕ.
-In all AA languages, consonants can be bilabial, alveolar, velar, and glottal, with additional places of articulation found in some branches or languages.
+Afroasiatic languages tend to have pharyngeal fricative consonants, with Egyptian, Semitic, Berber, and Cushitic sharing ħ and ʕ.
+In all Afroasiatic languages, consonants can be bilabial, alveolar, velar, and glottal, with additional places of articulation found in some branches or languages.
 Additionally, the glottal stop (ʔ) usually exists as a phoneme, and there tends to be no phonemic contrast between [p] and [f] or [b] and [v].
 In Cushitic, the Ethiopian Semitic language Tigrinya, and some Chadic languages, there is no underlying phoneme [p] at all.